Decide

 Is it risky for foreigners to buy in Bali?

-Risks exist, but they are manageable with due diligence and legal compliance.
+Risks exist but are manageable with due diligence and legal compliance.
+Most failures stem from illegal nominee structures or skipping zoning checks.

 Can I live in my Bali villa full-time?

-Yes, many foreign buyers do, often combining living with rental income.
+Yes.
+Many foreign buyers do, often combining personal living with rental income when they travel.